marcov64/Lsd/Readme.txt

 If you cannot create the LSD icon on your desktop following the steps above, you may still run LSD by double-clicking the file "run64.bat" inside the LSD installation directory.

 WARNING: LSD operates by creating and modifying executable (.exe) files for your simulation models.
-This kind of procedure may be INCORRECTLY detected as suspicious by some antivirus software and incorrect operation of LSD may arise, particularly when you try to compile and/or run your model.
-In this case, you may try to reconfigure your antivirus to allow LSD operation or try to TEMPORARILY disable it entirely.
-Microsoft standard antivirus software (included and enabled by default in Windows 10) is known to operate properly with LSD and offers a good level of protection for most users.
+This kind of procedure may be INCORRECTLY detected as suspicious by some anti-virus software and incorrect operation of LSD may arise, particularly when you try to compile and/or run your model.
+In this case, you may try to reconfigure your anti-virus to allow LSD operation or try to TEMPORARILY disable it entirely.
+Microsoft standard anti-virus software (included and enabled by default in Windows 10) is known to operate properly with LSD and offers a good level of protection for most users.

 MSYS2: Please note that MSYS2 is NOT required if the above instructions for installing Cygwin were already performed.
 Steps to configure MSYS2: